xdd666t/getx_template/README.md

 - Function: Function selection
   - useFolder: use a file.
 After you select it, a folder is generated.
 The Hump name is automatically converted to lowercase + underscore.
-  - useprefix: use the prefix, the generated file front prefix, prefix for: large hump named automatically converted to: lowercase + underline
+  - usePrefix: use the prefix, the generated file front prefix, prefix for: large hump named automatically converted to: lowercase + underline

 - Module Name: the Name of the Module.
 Use the hump Name.